zoeyj3/2216_documentation/docs/index.md

 !!!
 Success "Success"

-    Highlight successful actions or confirm that a step was completed correctly.
+    Highlight successful sections or confirm that a step was completed correctly.

 !!!
 Info "Info"

-    Provides additional context or helpful tips to support your understanding.
+    Provides additional context or helpful tips to help you understand.

 !!!
 Waring "Waring"